thefilesareinthecomputer/hey_data/README.md

-        this is also affecting other functions like the wikipedia summary function. the bot also hears its own announcement when it sais "robot online", etc. we need the simplest solution possible to fix this problem. planning to build the ui in flet implement cachching for speed increase
+        this is also affecting other functions like the wikipedia summary function. the bot also hears its own announcement when it sais "robot online", etc. we need the simplest solution possible to fix this problem. planning to build the ui in flet . implement cachching for speed increase.
+    add functionality to work with the ne04j graph database.

 ## COMPLETION LOG / COMMIT MESSAGES: